Office of Elementary and Secondary Education, Department of Education.

 Absolute Priority 1—Moderate Evidence.

-An applicant must ensure that all evidence is available to the Department from publicly available sources and provide links or other guidance indicating where it is available.
+An applicant must ensure that all citations are available to the Department from publicly available sources and Start Printed Page 20257provide links or other guidance indicating where it is available.
 If the Department determines that an applicant has provided insufficient information, the applicant will not have an opportunity to provide additional information at a later time.
 However, if the WWC determines that a study does not provide enough information on key aspects of the study design, such as sample attrition or equivalence of intervention and comparison groups, the WWC may submit a query to the study author(s) to gather information for use in determining a study rating.
 Authors would be asked to respond to queries within 10 business days.
 Should the author query remain incomplete within 14 days of the initial contact to the study author(s), the study may be deemed ineligible under the grant competition.
 After the grant competition closes, the WWC will, for purposes of its own curation of studies, continue to include responses to author queries and will make updates to study reviews as necessary.
-However, no additional information will be taken into account Start Printed Page 1104after the competition closes and the initial timeline established for response to an author query passes.
+However, no additional information will be taken into account after the competition closes and the initial timeline established for response to an author query passes.

-Absolute Priority 3—Field-Initiated Innovations—Promoting Science, Technology, Engineering, or Math (STEM) Education, With a Particular Focus on Computer Science.
+Absolute Priority 2—Field-Initiated Innovations—Promoting Science, Technology, Engineering, or Math (STEM) Education, With a Particular Focus on Computer Science.

-(2) Improve student achievement or other educational outcomes in one or more of the following areas: Science, technology, engineering, math, or computer science (as defined in this notice).
+(2) Improve student achievement or other educational outcomes in one or more of the following areas: science, technology, engineering, math, or computer science.

 Definitions: The definitions of “baseline,” “experimental study,” “logic model,” “moderate evidence,” “national level,” “nonprofit,” “performance measure,” “performance target,” “project component,” “quasi-experimental design study,” “regional level,” “relevant outcome,” “strong evidence,” and “What Works Clearinghouse Handbook (WWC Handbook)” are from 34 CFR 77.1.
 The definition of “computer science” is from the Supplemental Priorities.
 The definitions of “local educational agency” and “State educational agency” are from section 8101 of the ESEA.